 After leading two teams to regional championships in 2021, he was awarded the USA Volleyball National Youth Coach of the Year in 2022.
 He is a volunteer coach for several local teams, and with support from community leaders, has decided to start ENVY Volleyball Club, a non-profit athletic organization that will offer scholarships to underprivileged youth in the Omaha area.

-Darion is an independent business owner and a coach.
+Head Coach Darion is an independent business owner and a coach.
 He brings 15 years of coaching experience to ENVY as well as 15 years of playing experience includes club teams, adult and traveling teams around the country.
 Having worked with athletes at various levels, from youth development programs to elite adult teams, Darion has a deep understanding of the nuances of the game.
 His coaching style combines technical expertise with a profound knowledge of strategy, ensuring that each player reaches their full potential.

 Darion’s coaching philosophy revolves around fostering a positive, high energy, motivating environment, where players can grow both as individuals and as part of a team.
 He believes that success in volleyball goes beyond the court, emphasizing character development, sportsmanship, and leadership skills.